Jiang Fengzhi: Career

 In 1928, he was admitted to Shanghai National Music Academy.
-The following year, he was disenrolled by the school for sending a petition twice to Government of the Republic in Shanghai national music of student protests.
+The following year, he was disenrolled by the school for sending a petition twice to Government of the Republic in Shanghai natifor the onal music of student protests.
 For this reason, Jiang transferred to Peking University Institute of the Arts Department of music.
 He was taught to play the erhu by Liu Tianhua, who was a famous master of Chinese music.
 From 1932 to the late 1940s, Jiang Fengzhi held solo concerts in Japan, Qingdao and Beijing, playing the ten famous musical compositions by Liu Tianhua.
 In 1932, Jiang graduated and served successively as lecturer, associate professor and professor in Peking women's College of Arts and Sciences, Beijing women's normal school, Beijing Normal University, National Perking College of Arts.
 From 1948 to 1957, he was professor and head of department in Hebei Normal University.
 In November 1957, he went to teach at Beijing Normal University.
 In 1977, he returned to China Institute of Music and was promoted as associate president.